pdelboca/blog/content/projects.md

 **Open Data Córdoba** is a non-profit organization created to promote Open Data and Open Government standards.
 We also participate in Hackatons, events and develop Open Source applications to encourage Civic Hacking.
 [Link](http://blog.opendatacordoba.org/author/pdelboca/)

+## Relevamiento Precios Claros

+We're building a tool to monitor inflation and prices in Argentina.
+The tool is a scrapper of Precios Claros portal and some Python code to analyze the data.
+[Link](https://github.com/pdelboca/datasets_preciosclaros/blob/master/Analisis%20mes%20de%20Septiembre.ipynb)

 ## georefar

 **georefar** is a R wrapper for Argentina's Geographical Data Standardization Service API ([georef-ar](https://georef-ar-api.readthedocs.io/es/latest/)).
 The package is Open Source and is available to install from it's [github page](https://github.com/pdelboca/georefar).